 Comprehensive Exam Review.
 Students must complete documentation and faculty approval of the documents related to comprehensive exams.
-Please see the COE website for further information: https://education.uiowa.edu/services/office-student-services/graduate-exams
+Please see the COE website for further information: https://education.uiowa.edu/student-experience/graduate-student-life#graduate-exams

 Internship.
-Students spend a calendar year at an internship setting approved by the American Psychological Association or, in rare cases, by the Counseling Psychology faculty.
+Students spend a calendar year at an internship setting accredited by the American Psychological Association or, in rare cases, a non-APA accredited site approved by the Counseling Psychology faculty.
 The faculty will determine student readiness to apply for internship based on the following criteria: